andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 ![IMG_2180](https://user-images.githubusercontent.com/76150626/174133694-50b4d23b-7ee6-42a3-8d64-24de60890dde.jpeg)

-### My system stopped working today, after a bridge update.
-No more Events from the Hue-Events node from yadomi.
-My way to fix this was to get a new api-token.
-Use the pair Button in the node config and push the Button of the Bridge.
+### If your Bridge stops sending Events from yadomi's node (this can be related to Network connectivity loss) try to re-deploy the node, or get a new api token.
+Restarting Node-RED might work as well.

 # Please read the readme before use!